eeshvardasikcm/insight-for-good-platform-adk/modified_hackathon_approach.md

 Designing for extensibility from the outset can save significant time and effort in the long run when new features need to be implemented or existing functionalities need to be updated.

+**General Description of Contracts in Extensible Interfaces:**

+In the context of extensible interfaces, **contracts** define the rules and expectations for how different software components interact with each other.
+These contracts are typically expressed through:

+* **Method Signatures:** Specifying the names, parameters (including their types), and return types of functions or methods that an interface exposes.
+Any component interacting with this interface must adhere to these signatures.
+* **Data Structures:** Defining the format and types of data that are exchanged between components through the interface.
+* **Protocols:** Outlining the sequence of interactions or the expected behavior when using the interface.
+This might include specifying which methods should be called in what order or what states the interacting components should be in.

+By establishing clear contracts, extensible interfaces ensure that new components, developed independently and potentially at a later time, can correctly interact with the existing system.
+As long as a new component adheres to the defined contract of an interface, it can be integrated without requiring changes to the components that already use that interface.
+This promotes modularity and allows the system to evolve over time in a predictable and manageable way.

 **Strategic Steps (Personal Workflow):**

 1.  **Identify Projected Post-Hackathon Features:** Clearly define and understand the new features that are anticipated to be added after the Hackathon concludes.
 Gather any available specifications or high-level descriptions of these features.